plurid/enhanced-image/packages/enhanced-image-io/javascript/README.md

 ## Depict

-The Element uses plurid's [depict][depict] services for text extraction.
-A custom API endpoint can be used, provided it uses GraphQL and respects the schema.
+Enhanced Image uses plurid's [depict][depict] services for text extraction.
+A custom API endpoint can be used, provided it uses GraphQL and implements the schema.

 [depict]: https://plurid.com/depict